rpcpool/yellowstone-faithful/site/rpc-server.markdown

 ## Quickstart: RPC server from old-faithful.net

 The Quickstart RPC server is useful for testing and development.
 It allows you to spin up an RPC server that hosts a single epoch, either from Filecoin or from CAR files/indexes hosted locally on filesystem or on a separate HTTP endpoint.
-The quickstart server is available with the commands `faithful-cli rpc-server-car` and `faithful-cli rpc-server-filecoin`.
+The quickstart server is available with the commands `faithful-cli rpc`.

 We are hosting data on old-faithful.net for testing and cloning purposes.
 This allows you to run a sample test server without downloading any data.
 There is a simple tool that you can run for this available from [https://github.com/rpcpool/yellowstone-faithful/tree/main/tools](https://github.com/rpcpool/yellowstone-faithful/tree/main/tools).
 You can run a fully remote server like this: